mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Cutting through red tape and keeping the voyage or mission going is one of their primary functions.

-Some administrators also serve as a ship’s attorney.
+Some administrators also serve as a ship's attorney.
 In the Third Imperium, the law safeguards free trade and assures safe travel between star systems.
 Many Imperial laws are left deliberately vague but the best space lawyers have memorised a great deal of legal precedents to lean upon should adjudication be required.

-THE ADMIN’S JOB IS NEVER DONE
+THE ADMIN'S JOB IS NEVER DONE
-Common task checks for the ship’s admin:
+Common task checks for the ship's admin:

-Check the ship’s logs to make sure nothing is amiss:
+Check the ship's logs to make sure nothing is amiss:
 Routine (6+) Admin check (2D minutes, INT).

 Negotiate a cheaper docking fee: Average (8+) Admin